The Center for Scholarship and Teaching awards a variety of grants supporting research, scholarship, and creative work and curriculum development.

 Funds may be used for faculty travel for the purpose of research or conference presentations, research software, consumable supplies, research participants, etc. No funding for stipends is available through this program at this time.
 Funds awarded for these research grants will become available immediately upon approval.
 They must be used before December 31, 2019.
 For funding after this date, faculty should apply for the 2020 Faculty Summer Research Grants.

 Successful applicants will be required to submit a short progress report the summer following the year of the grant award.
-Successful applicants are expected to share the outcomes of their work with the wider college community in a Faculty Research Forum or some other appropriate venue.
+Successful applicants are expected to share the outcomes of their work with the wider University community in a Faculty Research Forum or some other appropriate venue.
 Presentation of the recipient’s work to the Board of Trustees or to prospective students and their families may also be requested.

 Proposals for work using human subjects must have applications submitted to the Institutional Review Board (IRB) at the time of submission of the grant application.
 Simultaneous submission is acceptable.
 This is in place to ensure that the IRB process has time to be completed and the project receives IRB approval prior to the dispersal of funds.
 IRB forms can be obtained from the IRB page, and you may contact IRB Chairperson Elaine Fetyko Page regarding the IRB process.
 Please note this also applies to surveys and interviews with human subjects.

 Proposal and submission guidelines can be accessed through the Small Research Grants link within InfoReady.
 We welcome contact while proposals are being developed and will be happy to answer any questions.
 Inquiries may be directed to the Director of the Center for Scholarship and Teaching, Nicholas Behm.